I love making Anthropologie inspired crafts. I used a heart pillow as my inspiration and made a Christmas pillow with ornaments instead.

 - A pillow (ready-made with a zipper)

-- 1/2 yard linen fabric for ornaments
+- 1/2 yard linen or cotton fabric for ornaments

 - Contrasting thread (I used a tan color but red or green might look nice!)